Euro zone inflation falls to lowest in 2 years as economy slows

 But the effect on the economy of the steepest tightening cycle in the ECB's near 25-year history was becoming increasingly apparent, with some indicators pointing to a possible recession in the euro zone.

-German retail sales unexpectedly fell in August, data showed earlier on Friday, and the euro zone's biggest economy may be heading for its second recession this year.
+German retail sales fell in August and unemployment rose in September, data showed earlier on Friday, confirming the euro zone's biggest economy may be heading for its second recession this year.

+So far, the ECB is sticking to its expectations of an economic rebound next year, partly thanks to higher real wages as inflation falls.

+But that outlook was predicated on the external environment -- including in China, where the economy is slowing -- not deteriorating much further and investment remaining resilient, according to Natixis economist Dirk Schumacher.

 ((francesco.canepa@thomsonreuters.com; 004906975651247; Reuters Messaging: francesco.canepa.thomsonreuters.com@reuters.net))